benrietti/benrietti/README.md

 •	Strong Python development experience

-•	Aggregate and blend data from different data sources
+•	Ability to aggregate and blend data from different data sources

 ## Languages and Tools